jtkaufman737/You-Dont-Know-JS/scope & closures/ch4.md

 To answer this question, we need to refer back to Chapter 1, and our discussion of compilers.
 Recall that the *Engine* actually will compile your JavaScript code before it interprets it.
 Part of the compilation phase was to find and associate all declarations with their appropriate scopes.
 Chapter 2 showed us that this is the heart of Lexical Scope.

-So, the best way to think about things is that all declarations, both variables and functions, are processed first, before any part of your code is executed.
+So, the best way to think about things is that all declarations, both variables and functions, are processed first, before any part of your code is executed. ^^^ JTK: This is important

 When you see `var a = 2;`, you probably think of that as one statement.
 But JavaScript actually thinks of it as two statements: `var a;` and `a = 2;`.
 The first statement, the declaration, is processed during the compilation phase.
 The second statement, the assignment, is left **in place** for the execution phase.